 Since a lot of the degree course is about culture, the scientific examination of different text genres as well as theatre and films plays a major role.
 You should enjoy speaking, analysing and discussing your Romance languages.

 Is there a numerus clausus?

 Romance studies are mostly admission free.
-Only about 15 percent of study programs have an NC.
-In French, Italian and Spanish there is often a language test, but mostly only for grading.
-Sometimes students have to present school grades.
-Some universities require knowledge of Latin, which can be obtained in the first few semesters.
+Only a small number of universities have admission restrictions.
+Some require knowledge of Latin, which can be obtained in the first few semesters.